 Heart bypass surgery is typically an

-On-pump surgery involves using a heart-lung machine that circulates blood and breathes for the body.
+On-pump surgery involves using a heart-lung machine that circulates blood and performs the gas-exchange function of the lungs.
 The machine allows doctors to stop the heart, which makes the operation easier.

 Off-pump surgery, also called “beating heart surgery,” takes place while the heart is still beating, but does not use the heart-lung machine.